Onahail/iQueue/README.md

 - Implement resource control
 - Implement harvesting system

-iQueue contains the following functionalities for recreating your favorite WC3 Custom Game in DOTA 2.
+iQueue handles the following

-Queue System, Research, Upgrades, Unit Creation, Population, Resource Control, and Harvesting
+- Queue System
+- Ability Research
+- Unit/Building Upgrades
+- Unit Creation
+- Population
+- Resource Control
+- Harvesting

 Population, Resource Control, and Harvesting can be disabled in settings so copying those files is not necessary.